semanticClimate/ai-automated-literature-review/outline.md

 The writing style will be based on the following:

+The guide will be considered a Step-by-step guide acording to the Diátaxis method as the audience will be users familiar with data science tooling and paper writing (as Diátaxis describes it - a work place instruction).

  - Technical writing method: Diátaxis - https://diataxis.fr/
  - Technical writing style: MDN Web Docs - https://developer.mozilla.org/en-US/docs/MDN/Writing_guidelines/Writing_style_guide
  - Style guide: APA - https://apastyle.apa.org/